Microsoft Authenticator

-Microsoft Autofill is a password manager developed by Microsoft.
+Microsoft Authenticator is a two-factor authentication app developed by Microsoft.
 It supports multiple platforms such as Android and iOS.

+The app supports standard numeric-code 2FA using TOTP.
+It also supports numeric-code and notification-based passwordless sign in for Microsoft accounts and passkeys for Microsoft Entra ID accounts (commonly known as work or school accounts).
+Users are able to back up their credentials to the cloud, though this feature is not available for Entra ID accounts.

+Password manager

-It is a part of Microsoft Authenticator app in Android and iOS,.
-It stores users' passwords under the user's Microsoft Account.
-It can import passwords from Chrome and some popular password managers or from a CSV file.
-In Microsoft Authenticator app, it requires multi-factor authentication to sign in which provides an additional layer of security.
-The passwords are encrypted both on the device and the cloud.
+Microsoft Autofill was a password manager developed by Microsoft.
+It was a part of Microsoft Authenticator app in Android and iOS.
+It stored users' passwords under the user's Microsoft Account.
+It could import passwords from Chrome and some popular password managers or from a CSV file.
+It could also save credit card information and export passwords to a CSV file.
+In Microsoft Authenticator app, it required multi-factor authentication to sign in which provided an additional layer of security.
+The passwords were encrypted both on the device and the cloud.